 Dr. Catherine E. Patla has served as a faculty member since the University was founded in 1979.
-She was dean of professional education from 2011–2014 and co-director of the residency and fellowship programs from 2010–2013, among many other contributions.
+She was Dean of Professional Education from 2011–2014 and Co-Director of the residency and fellowship programs from 2010–2013, among other contributions.

-From 1993–2001, Dr. Patla served as a clinical assistant professor at the University of Tennessee Health Science Center in Memphis, and as an assistant clinical professor at the Medical College of Georgia in Augusta from 1990–1996.
-She has also served as a senior clinician at Flagler Hospital’s physical therapy department in St. Augustine from 1988–1996.
+From 1993–2001, Dr. Patla served as a Clinical Assistant Professor at the University of Tennessee Health Science Center in Memphis, and as an Assistant Clinical Professor at the Medical College of Georgia in Augusta from 1990–1996.
+She has also served as a senior clinician at Flagler Hospital’s Physical Therapy department in St. Augustine, FL from 1988–1996.
 She currently participates in patient care part time.

-Dr. Patla has served as an examiner for the Manual Therapy Certification (MTC) offered by the university since 1980.
-She is a member of the AAOMPT and the APTA.
-She is a member of the APTA’s sections on: Orthopaedic, Education, Hand, and Health Policy Administration.
+Dr. Patla has served as an examiner for the Manual Therapy Certification (MTC) offered by the University since 1980.
+She is a member of AAOMPT and APTA, including as a member of the APTA’s sections on Orthopaedic and Education.
 She is a fellow of the American Academy of Orthopaedic Manual Therapists (FAAOMPT).
-She has served on the Florida House of Delegates for 13 years, as chief delegate for three of those years, and has been elected as delegate for the 2017 session.
-She was President of Florida chapter from 2007-2009.
+She has served on the Florida House of Delegates for 16 years, as chief delegate for three of those years and has been elected as delegate for the 2022 session.
+She was President of the Florida Physical Therapy chapter from 2007-2009.

-She has also received an MTC from the Institute of Physical Therapy and an Orthopaedic Specialist Certificate (OCS ) from the American Board of Physical Therapy Specialties (ABPTS).
+She has also received an MTC from the Institute of Physical Therapy and an Orthopaedic Specialist Certificate (OCS ) from the American Board of Physical Therapy Specialties.